tchajed/sys-verif-fa25/docs/notes/ownership.md

 Proof.
   wp_start as "H". iNamed "H".
   wp_auto.
-  iApply "HΦ".
-  iFrame.
+  wp_finish.
 Qed.

 ```

 ## Exercises: struct specifications

 Fill in a specification for each function, then do the proof.
-Proofs should mostly be automated (using tactics like `wp_start`, `wp_auto`, `iApply "HΦ"`, and `iFrame`) if you have a correct specification.
+Proofs should mostly be automated (using tactics like `wp_start`, `wp_auto`, and `wp_finish`) if you have a correct specification.

 You'll need to reference the implementation of these functions and methods in [go/heap/struct.go](https://github.com/tchajed/sys-verif-fa25-proofs/blob/main/go/heap/struct.go).